FIVE JEWELS OF WISDOM

 which eventually culminates in the harmony of freedom.
 Human consciousness is

-driven to seek its expansion.
-From the beginning, man has been confronted by
+driven to expand.
+From the beginning, man has been confronted by the wondrous

-the wondrous mystery of existence.
-Through the ages, he has expanded his
+mystery of existence.
+Through the ages, he has developed his awareness and

-ideologies invented by man.
-Conflicts and suffering will remain while there is
+invented by man.
+Conflicts and suffering will persist as long as there is a

-consciousness with the letting go of self, belief and doubt.
-Hence, having
+deliberate expansion of consciousness with the letting go of self, belief and

-these jewels of cleansing on the path of awakening is necessary.
+doubt.
+Hence, having these jewels of cleansing on the path of awakening is

 What is left when these cleansing jewels have done their work?
 A being